qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   credit and curriculum settings.
 Both seeds remained at endpoint probability 0.021 for all 100 epochs.
 The constraint did not improve delayed boundary credit and is not tuned further.
+- 2026-08-31: completed ten 400-epoch variable-duration DM replications.
+Mean
+  endpoint probability was 0.7055 with large between-seed variability; seven seeds finished above 0.80 and six were stable over the last five checkpoints.
+All seeds gained reward from episodic memory, but the full policy success audit failed.